 University of Berkeley

-The year of 2018 marked an impressive show-up to the lecture by Campbell Harvey.
+The year 2018 marked an impressive show-up to the lecture by Campbell Harvey.
 Organizers had to move to the largest lecture hall in the city to fit every student.
 They were willing to sit on the floor or stand by the wall just to hear the professor talk about crypto and decentralized technology and its rise in the nearest future.
 Apparently, the event was worth looking up ‘where can I pay someone to write my essay’ and rushing to join in.

 New York University

-Back in 2014, David Yermack, an NYU professor of law came up with an idea for blockchain courses.
+Back in 2014, David Yermack, an NYU professor of the law came up with an idea for blockchain courses.
 The education department was not thrilled at first but drastically changed their minds with a course of time.

-Today the school offers to study practical use of cryptocurrencies from a business point of view.
+Today the school offers to study the practical use of cryptocurrencies from a business point of view.
 Students have an opportunity to learn about: